grafana/grafana/docs/sources/alerting/notifications.md

 In DingTalk PC Client:

-1. Click "more" icon on upper right of the panel.
+Step 1.
+Click "more" icon on upper right of the panel.

-1. Click "Robot Manage" item in the pop menu, there will be a new panel call "Robot Manage".
+Step 2.
+Click "Robot Manage" item in the pop menu, there will be a new panel call "Robot Manage".

-1. In the  "Robot Manage" panel, select "customized: customized robot with Webhook".
+Step 3.
+In the  "Robot Manage" panel, select "customized: customized robot with Webhook".

-1. In the next new panel named "robot detail", click "Add" button.
+Step 4.
+In the next new panel named "robot detail", click "Add" button.

-1. In "Add Robot" panel, input a nickname for the robot and select a "message group" which the robot will join in. click "next".
+Step 5.
+In "Add Robot" panel, input a nickname for the robot and select a "message group" which the robot will join in. click "next".

-1. There will be a Webhook URL in the panel, looks like this: https://oapi.dingtalk.com/robot/send?access_token=xxxxxxxxx.
+Step 6.
+There will be a Webhook URL in the panel, looks like this: https://oapi.dingtalk.com/robot/send?access_token=xxxxxxxxx.
 Copy this URL to the Grafana DingTalk setting page and then click "finish".

 DingTalk supports the following "message type": `text`, `link` and `markdown`.
 Only the `link` message type is supported.